Sanket-C-Gaikwad/git-commands/README.md

 - git pull
 - git branch -d feature-1

+> Renaming a file will delete the previous file and create a new renamed file
+- git mv ./file1 file2

+> To keep the new create empty folder we have to initialise it with keep file
+- .gitkeep

 > Resetting the main brach to previous changes:
 - git reset --hard HEAD       (going back to HEAD)
 - git reset --hard HEAD^      (going back to the commit before HEAD)